Growing mushrooms in wooden logs with mushroom dowels

 Use healthy wood that does not grow other fungi and whose bark is intact.

-The best logs to grow mushrooms on are cut down a tree in the fall just before the colorful leaves fall.
-A tree felled during the winter dormancy period (i.e. between the fall of the leaves in autumn and the onset of buds in spring) is also well suited as a growing medium for mushrooms.
+The best logs to grow mushrooms on are from trees cut in the autumn just before they drop their leaves.
+A tree cut during the winter dormancy period (i.e. between the fall of the leaves in autumn and the onset of buds in spring) is also very suitable.

-Cut parts that are 10-20 cm in diameter into logs about a meter long to make them easier to handle.
+Cut the logs that are 10-20 cm in diameter into pieces of 50 cm to 1 meter long to make them easier to handle.
 Store logs in a sheltered place away from soil and leaves.
 Inoculate or insert the mycelium dowels into the logs according to our instructions, 2-12 weeks* after felling the tree.
-The fresher the wood you use, the more likely you are to succeed.
-There is an increased risk of dehydration and contamination in logs that have been resting for more than 6 weeks.
+The fresher the wood you use is, the more likely you are to succeed.
+There is an increased risk of contamination and dehydration in logs that have been resting for more than 6 weeks.

 Thick logs make great mushroom totems!